CrashPlan has decided to focus entirely on its SMB customers with CrashPlan for Business; so far it seems to have paid off.

 Essential for business owners, CrashPlan grants admin access to monitor employee backups and even access their files.
 That way, you don’t have to spend too much time worrying about work laptops getting left on planes or stolen in coffee shops.

 In terms of what’s missing, there’s not much.
+There’s no built-in option for two-factor authentication, although CrashPlan can be integrated with an SSO platform like OneLogin.
 CrashPlan doesn’t let you run multithreaded backups to speed things up like Backblaze does.
 Also, mobile device backup — even just for photos — isn’t supported.
 CrashPlan also no longer has courier recovery.

 Probably the biggest feature miss, however, is that CrashPlan backs up by file location rather than file type.
 We’ll harp on that a little more when we break down ease of use.